- Lint bells

 Flaxseed is the most concentrated food source of the plant lignan, secoisolariciresinol, a precursor for enterolactone.
 It is thought that phytoestrogenic lignans contribute to the plant’s hormonal effects (4).
 Flaxseed has been shown to affect the length of the menstrual cycle in premenopausal women (5).
 It may also alter estrogen metabolism, increasing the ratio of 2-hydroxyestrogen to 16 alpha-hydroxyestrone in a dose-dependent fashion (2).
-Flaxseed’s renoprotective effects are thought to be via high concentration of alpha-linolenic acid, an omega-3 fatty acid precursor (3) or through inhibition of angiogenesis, tyrosine protein kinases, and cytokine-induced activation of transcription factors (16).
+The renoprotective effects of flaxseed are thought to be due to high concentration of alpha-linolenic acid, an omega-3 fatty acid precursor (3) or through inhibition of angiogenesis, tyrosine protein kinases, and cytokine-induced activation of transcription factors (16).
 The laxative effects of flaxseed are likely due to its fiber content (22).

-Animal studies suggest growth and metastasis inhibition of established human breast cancer with flaxseed is due in part to downregulation of insulin-like growth factor I and expression of the epidermal growth factor receptor (6).
+Animal studies suggest inhibition of growth and metastasis of established human breast cancer with flaxseed is due in part to downregulation of insulin-like growth factor I and expression of the epidermal growth factor receptor (6).
 Flaxseed also induced apoptosis by significantly upregulating p53 mRNA in breast cancer cell lines (29).
 In another study, flaxseed oil enhanced effects of trastuzumab in reducing HER2 signaling via Akt and mitogen-activated protein kinase (MAPK) pathways, resulting in reduced cell proliferation and increased apoptosis (33).
 Inhibition of cell proliferation with flaxseed was also reported in models of prostate cancer (7).

-In human studies, dietary flaxseed reduces central aortic blood pressure through changes in plasma oxylipins (40) (41).
+In human studies, dietary flaxseed reduced central aortic blood pressure through changes in plasma oxylipins (40) (41).
 Other studies suggest hormonal effects may play a role in the ability of flaxseed to modulate prostate cancer biology and associated biomarkers (9), and lower serum lipid levels in postmenopausal breast cancer (10).